RoominatorAI/characterinator/README.md

 - 🧠 Configurable models for custom AI mode (OpenAI-compatible, Ollama, Local GGUF)
 - 🗃️ XML-based settings that are both human-readable and machine-driven
 - 🦝 Fully modular.
 Reverse engineered.
 Kinda janky.
 But it works.

 ---

+## Actually implemented features
+- Character.AI integration
+- Anonymous bot discovery
+- Themes
+- Local GGUF
+- XML settings

+## Planned or in development features
+- Non-token login
+- Anonymous temporary chats for CustomAI models
+- DistilBERT censorship
+- Libanoncai separation to its own repo

+There is an archived version of the app; mvp.py which is the Minimum Viable Product version.
+This is pre-alpha, and is quite bad. main.py is the actual app python file.

+---